realmaster42/EverybodyEditsProtocol/README.md

 Sent to touch other player transferring effects.

 `[0] Integer` Player Id
-> The touched player's identifier.
+> The touched player's id.

 `[1] Integer` Effect
-> The effect identifier.
+> The effect id.

 ### <a id="sm-unfavorite">"unfavorite"</a>